thalhauzair1/WifiConnect/README.txt

 FEATURES:
 ==========================================

-- Simple and clean script (only 16 lines of code!)
+- Simple and clean script (only 18 lines of code!)
+- SSID variable for easy configuration
 - Auto-elevates to Administrator privileges
 - Automatically imports WiFi profile
 - Connects to WiFi network